multiskilled/My-Projects/Data Analysis/Tableau/Tableau Case Studies/Analyzing Job Market/README.md

 Finding Missing/Null values
 Over 90% of values are missing in minimum pay column is because may companies dont provide a minimum pay when posting jobs.

+## Market Insight Analysis
+Exploratory data analysis findings
+Key Insights:
+1. Job postings are increasing in number.
+2. Data Engineers, Data Scientists, and Analysts are in demand!
+3. Tech industries need data science roles the most.
+4. Salaries are trending upward as expected.

+## Lets investigate the following

+* Correlation between skills and job title
+* Top industries and companies
+* Potential recommendations

+# Visualize and identify the following

+* Key findings to focus
+* Visualizations to share
+* Communication style

+From our selection of five job titles, there are 27,335 total applicants to jobs that require Tableau as a skill.